eaklein/compy/README.md

 ## Introduction

-CoMPy is a Python package for easily accessing and analyzing data acquired using the CAEN Multi-PArameter Spectroscopy Software (COMPASS).
+CoMPy is a Python package for easily accessing and analyzing data acquired using CAEN Multi-PArameter Spectroscopy Software (COMPASS).

 ## Tutorial